ramroll/olden/README.md

 ## Simple library maintian virtual-dom

 Sweet are functions, sweets are simple.
-Sweeps gives not suggestions about how your programs should be written.
+Sweeps gives no suggestions about how your programs should be written.
 Sweets are foolish.

 Sweets dont translate jsx to dom , the `babel-plugin-react-jsx` plugin do it.
 Sweets provide anything to mantain a virtual-dom.
 In the original design sweets are thought to be used as :